nsikan-udoma/NYSE-Data-Project-MS-Excel/README.md

 - Use a combination of Excel functions ( IF statements, INDEX, MATCH, VLOOKUP etc) to analyze and forecast financial business metrics.
 - Create Excel visualizations, dynamic dashboards, and financial forecast models.

 Here is the Excel File.
+Please download and view the dynamic dashboards locally on Microsoft Excel.
 [Excel Financial Forecast Model & Dashboard](../main/projectdata-nyse%20(main).xlsx)

 And here is the report for your review.